 These tips are only a few from the many that can help students answer questions.
-However, students will likely see instant results on their examinations if these ideas are put into practice.
+However, students will likely see instant results oin their examination results if these ideas are put into practice.

 Important Maths Topics to Know for the National 5 Maths Exams

 Knowing what your up against is probably the best way of helping you in your tests!
 Is it possible to predict these?
 Yes!
-Every year there is a number of topics that come up so we can tell what ones you should prepare for!
+Every year there is a number of topics that come up again and again, so we can tell you which ones you should prepare for!

 - Arcs & Sectors,